JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lab.md

     ```
     There also exist unsafe references/pointers `Ptr`, however we should not really come into a contact with those.

+**BONUS**:
+Try chunking the array and calling sum on individual chunks to obtain some real speedup.

 ```@raw html
 </div></div>
 <details class = "solution-body">